Application and Assessment Process

 The Bainbridge Island Fire Department Volunteer Candidate Program is designed to provide mutual benefits to the Department and volunteer members.
 The Department uses Volunteer Candidates at the stations to provide additional response capabilities for fire and medical emergencies.
 In return for this service, Volunteer Candidates receive a stipend.
 Prospective Candidates must be Firefighter I and EMT certified and are subject to the same application and assessment process as other volunteers.
 The Volunteer Candidate's primary responsibility is to support Department operations, which includes responding to calls for service and participation in training activities and other duties as directed.
 The underlying philosophy of the program is to provide all Volunteer Candidates with the opportunity to serve the Bainbridge Island Fire Department and community, while furthering their personal or career development goals.

-For and application and more nformation contact Jay Rosenberg at:
+For more information contact Jay Rosenberg at: